 How can you use zip-ties?

-The possibilities to use zip-ties in an emergency situation are endless and it all depends on the situation you find yourself in and your ability to improvise.
+The possibilities to use zip-ties in an emergency situation are endless.
+It all depends on the situation you find yourself in and your ability to improvise.
 You can do lots of things with them, from the ordinary like lashing a bundle of sticks together to the extraordinary like using them as a tourniquet.
 There are many other ways to use them and today, I’m going to tell you how I’ve used them under various circumstances.

 Last year, I was able to use them as improvised crampons and get some extra gripping for the inappropriate shoes I was wearing.
 The sidewalk was icy and I had to attach three cable ties around my boots.
 They did a good job and it really works if you remember to place the tying end underneath the outsole.
 If you need to use your bike during the cold season you can take a bunch of zip-ties and wrap them around your tire and frame to improve traction.

 This was an emergency situation and I had to improvise because I left home without my belt… yeah it happens even to the best of us.
-Zip-ties can be used to keep your pants up and all you need to do is slip a zip-tie through a belt loop and then secure it to another loop a few loops away and draw tight.
+Zip-ties can be used to keep your pants up when you’re missing a belt.
+All you need to do is slip a zip-tie through a belt loop and then secure it to another loop a few loops away and draw tight.
 I’m not saying you should replace your belt with zip-ties, but maybe you find yourself in a situation in which you have to use your belt for something else other than holding your pants up.

 You can use a zip tie to lash tarps or ponchos together and improvise a sturdy shelter.
 Even if you don’t have a tarp, you can use them to lash saplings together in various ways so that you can form a shelter’s inner structure.
 Following a previous article regarding how to build a tarp shelter, I was surprised to see that many readers were using zip-ties as well.